 Students who participate in school-sponsored field trips are required to turn in a notarized Knox County Medical Release Form.
 One form will cover all field trips for the entire year.
-A notary public is on site to notarize the forms for parents.
+A notary public is on-site in Student Services to notarize the forms for parents.
 If the student is under the age of 18, the parent must sign the form in the presence of the notary public.